 Corrective Action References.
 Provide a reference to the licensee’s corrective action document number.

 Analysis.
-This section should be marked N/A.
+This section should be marked N/A. Unless a risk assessment was performed using IMC 2606, in which case it must be documented here.

 Severity.
 Briefly describe the SL-IV categorization in accordance with the “NRC Enforcement Policy” examples.